 |Overall assessment/best practices||

-The Austrian Trust Circles provide formal structures for sector-specific information exchanges related to the critical information infrastructure of various sectors.
-These platforms are tasked with developing sector-specific risk management plans.
+The Austrian Trust Circles facilitates sector-specific information exchanges on critical infrastructures and SMEs, supporting risk management plans.
 The Austrian Trust Circles are an initiative of CERT.at and the Austrian Federal Chancellery.

 |Latest WISER updates||July 2017|

 |Notification obligations in the event of a cyber-attack/data breach||

 NIS Directive (operators of essential services and digital service providers): actual, adverse and significant impact on the continuity of essential services.
 Actual, adverse and substantial impact on the provision of enumerated digital services.

 GDPR (any organisation dealing with the data of EU citizens): accidental or unlawful destruction, loss, altercation, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.

 The most detailed and up-to-date website on cybersecurity in Austria is the Cyber Security Platform (CSP; German) https://www.digitales.oesterreich.gv.at/cyber-sicherheit-plattform, which provides information also on upcoming events and training.

 |Last WISER update||November 2017|